Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 Raising tariffs can be a way of protecting domestic industries, as they make it more expensive to purchase goods manufactured abroad.
 This prevents local manufacturers from being undercut by imports.

-For example, last year the EU imposed duties of between 17% and 35.3% on Chinese-manufactured electric vehicles, amid concerns that European car manufacturers were unable to compete with what the EU described as “unfair” subsidies available to their Chinese counterparts.
+For example, in 2024 the EU imposed duties of between 17% and 35.3% on Chinese-manufactured electric vehicles, amid concerns that European car manufacturers were unable to compete with what the EU described as “unfair” subsidies available to their Chinese counterparts.

 This isn’t just about trade though.
-The White House has also described the introduction of tariffs as “using our leverage to ensure Americans’ safety”—Mr Trump initially said they were being introduced to encourage Canada and Mexico to reduce illegal immigration over the US border, and to encourage China to clamp down on the flow of precursor drugs used to manufacture fentanyl.
+The White House has also described the introduction of tariffs as “using our leverage to ensure Americans’ safety”—Mr Trump initially said the aim was to to encourage Canada and Mexico to reduce illegal immigration over the US border, and to encourage China to clamp down on the flow of precursor drugs used to manufacture fentanyl.

 Who pays tariffs?